CyberTrainingExercise/Hexfall/README.md

 1. Add to the Rules of Engagement (ROEs): "You must take all causualties back to base to perform any medical treatment."
 This forces the cadets out of the safety of the newly captured enemy base.
 This will give more opportunity for OPFOR to attack and will also create a more dynamic and stressful situation.
 2. Turn off the lights in the Hexfall HQ (and add an ROE so they can't turn them back on).
 This forces them to act in low light and increases the enviromental stressors.
 3. Remove any number of the docs.
 This will make them have to find the knowledge themselves.
-CAUTION: this could derail the flow, only do this to competant cadets.
+CAUTION: this could derail the flow, only do this to technically competant cadets.

 ### Docs